schubergphilis/mercury/README.md

 for json output pass the following option:

     $ curl http://localhost:9001/backend -H 'Content-Type: application/json'

-## Stats
-By default stats are not sent, but if you enter a stats hostname, it will send stats using Carbon to your collectd deamon.

 ## Checks
 There are 2 checks which you can execute, and implement them in your monitoring system